Skip to main content

 stk update infra

-The stk update infra command updates the Infrastructure data in StackSpot.
+The stk update infra command updates the information of an Infrastructure in StackSpot.

 • name;